 Risk is an inherent part of the Company's business activities.
 Management believes effective risk management is vital to the success of the Company's business activities.
-Accordingly, the Company has an established risk management governance structure and framework in place to identify, measure, monitor, advise, challenge and control the principal risks involved in the activities of the Institutional Securities business segment, as well as at the Company level.
-The principal risks involved in the Company's business activities include market, credit, operational, model, compliance, cybersecurity, liquidity, strategic, reputation, and conduct risk.
+Accordingly, the Company has an established risk management governance structure and framework in place to identify, measure, monitor, escalate, mitigate and control the principal risks involved in the activities of the Institutional Securities business segment, as well as at the Company level.
+The principal risks involved in the Company's business activities include market, credit, operational (include cybersecurity), model, compliance (including conduct), financial crimes, liquidity, strategic and reputational risk.